Key Transparency Architecture

 heads by either comparing amongst themselves, or by contacting

-require authorization are not available over the anonymous
+require authentication do not need to be available over the

 In the interest of satisfying the widest range of use-cases possible,